astropy/reproject/docs/celestial.rst

           However, the :ref:`adaptive resampling<adaptive>` algorithm provides
           an option to conserve flux by appropriately rescaling each output pixel.
-With this option, an image in flux units need not be coverted to surface brightness.
+With this option, an image in flux units need not be converted to surface brightness.

 .. _common: